refinery29/react-native-cheat-sheet/README.md

+Since I just started playing around with [React Native](https://facebook.github.io/react-native/) and there are just few resources available online I've decided to created this repo to write down things that I find interesting or I've spent some time googling/figuring out.
+Hope it helps and makes your time with React Native even more fun!

+And of course, feel free to contribute

 # How to add custom fonts to a React Native app in Xcode

 1. Create a new group `Fonts` within your Xcode project